ethereum/pyrlp/docs/api.rst

    A sedes object for non negative integers using big endian notation.

-.. data:: rlp.sedes.text

-   A sedes object for textual data using UTF-8.

 .. data:: rlp.sedes.raw

    A sedes that does nothing.
 Thus, it can serialize everything that can be